rick40245/demo/README.md

-# demo
-For demo only,this project can not operate
+# For demo only,this project can not operate